10003664 Mathematics, Undergraduate School - Adjunct Faculty

 The Undergraduate School

-University of Maryland University College (UMUC) seeks adjunct faculty to teach in the Mathematics program.
-Specifically, we are seeking faculty for the following course(s):
+University of Maryland University College (UMUC) seeks adjunct faculty to teach, on site in Fort Hood, TX in the Mathematics program.
+Specifically, we are seeking faculty for the following courses:

-MATH 009 - Introductory Algebra: A comprehensive review of real number properties and operations, including fractions, percentages, operations with signed numbers, and geometric formulas.
+Introductory Algebra (MATH 009, 3 Credits): A comprehensive review of real number properties and operations, including fractions, percentages, operations with signed numbers, and geometric formulas.
 The objective is to develop fluency in the language of introductory algebra; develop number sense and estimation skills; and use mathematical modeling to translate, solve, and interpret applied problems.
 Topics include linear equations and inequalities, equations of lines, graphs on number lines and rectangular coordinate systems, rules of exponents, and operations on polynomials.

-MATH 012 - Intermediate Algebra: A study of problem-solving techniques in intermediate-level algebra.
+Intermediate Algebra (MATH 012, 3 Credits): A study of problem-solving techniques in intermediate-level algebra.
 The goal is to demonstrate number sense and estimation skills; interpret mathematical ideas using appropriate terminology; manipulate, evaluate, and simplify real-number and algebraic expressions; and translate, solve, and interpret applied problems.
 Emphasis is on numbers and algebraic properties, graphing skills, and applications drawn from a variety of areas (such as finance, science, and the physical world).
 Topics include polynomials; factoring; exponents and their notation; rational expressions and equations; rational exponents and radical expressions; linear, quadratic, and other equations; and inequalities.

-MATH 107 - College Algebra: An introduction to equations and inequalities and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
+College Algebra (MATH 107, 3 Credits): An introduction to equations and inequalities and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
 The objective is to apply appropriate technology and demonstrate fluency in the language of algebra; communicate mathematical ideas; perform operations on real numbers, complex numbers, and functions; solve equations and inequalities; analyze and graph circles and functions; and use mathematical modeling to translate, solve, and interpret applied problems.
 Technology is used for data modeling.
 Discussion also covers applications.

-• PhD or EdD in Math, Stat, Education, Math education or related from an accredited institution of higher learning.
+- PhD or EdD degree in Mathematics, Statistics, Education, Math Education or related field from an accredited institution of higher learning

-• Professional experience in Mathematics, Statistics or related fields
+- Professional experience in Mathematics, Statistics or related field

 Who We Are and Who We Serve